openlegend/core-rules/core/SRD.md

 -   **Power Level 9** - The target suffers disadvantage 6 on attacks that do not include you.

--

 ## Knockdown

 **Duration:** Instantaneous
+\
 **Power Level:** 2
+\
 **Attack Attributes:** Energy, Might
+\
 **Attack:**

 -   Energy vs. Toughness
 -   Might vs. Toughness

-**Description**

-Fights are called “knock down, drag out” for a reason.
+**Description:** Fights are called “knock down, drag out” for a reason.
 Knocking an opponent prone is a common way for one combatant to gain the upper hand.
-Knockdown can be caused by a thunderous blow from a great axe, an earth shattering bolt of supernatural energy, or a well aimed shove in a direction where the enemy's balance is weak.
+Knockdown can be caused by a thunderous blow from a great axe, an earth shattering bolt of supernatural energy, or a well aimed shove in a direction where the enemy's balance is weak. \newline

-**Effect**

-The target falls prone.
+**Effect:** The target falls prone.
 Prone targets have disadvantage 1 on all attacks they make.
 Melee and area attacks against prone characters gain advantage 1.
 Projectile attacks against prone targets suffer disadvantage 1.